Southwest Credit Card Review: Which Card Is Best For You?

 Southwest Rapid Rewards® Premier credit card

-Southwest Rapid Rewards® Premier credit card has a $99 annual fee.
+The second card we'll compare is the Southwest Rapid Rewards® Premier Credit Card.
 It has the same exact rewards program as the Southwest Airlines Rapid Rewards® Plus Credit Card.

 There are three major differences between the two cards.
 The Southwest Rapid Rewards® Premier credit card has the following features: